National Indian Youth Council

 The National Indian Youth Council (NIYC) is the second oldest American Indian organization in the United States with a membership of more than 15,000.
-It was the first independent native student organization, and one of the first native organizations to use direct action protests as a means to pursue its goals.
+It was the second independent native student organization, and one of the first native organizations to use direct action protests as a means to pursue its goals.
 During the 1960s, NIYC acted primarily as a civil rights organization.
 It was very active in the movement to preserve tribal fishing rights in the Northwest.

 In the 1970s NIYC focused on environmental concerns and aided tribes suffering from the adverse effects of contamination from coal strip mining and uranium mining.
 The NIYC seeks to improve public education and job training for Native Americans, educate the general public about their issues, promote religious freedom, and increase political participation.

 The Preamble to the NIYC's Constitution and Statement of Purpose reads:

 History

 The National Indian Youth Council (NIYC) was established in 1961 by young American Indians who were either in college or had recently graduated.
-The NIYC is a result of youths dissenting from tribal leaders, which began during the American Indian Chicago Conference in 1961, where several young American Indians, a handful of who had become acquainted while participating in the Southwest Regional Indian Youth Council, became disillusioned with the tribal leaders.[1]:53-54.
+The NIYC formed following generational differences between attendees at the American Indian Chicago Conference in 1961 when several young American Indians, a handful of who had become acquainted while participating in the Southwest Regional Indian Youth Council, became disillusioned with the tribal leaders.[1]:53-54.
 After listening to the ideas presented by the conservative faction of the conference, the youth began to express dissenting opinions.
 This group, including Clyde Warrior (Ponca) and Mel Thom (Walker River Paiute), temporarily called themselves the Chicago Conference Youth Council.[1]:57.
-Later in the year, after that summer's Workshop on American Indian Affairs had ended, the group that had joined together as the Chicago Conference Youth Council met in Gallup, New Mexico.[5]
-It was there that the National Indian Youth Council was established.
+Later in the year, after that summer's Workshop on American Indian Affairs had ended, the group that began as the Chicago Conference Youth Council met in Gallup, New Mexico,[5] where they established the National Indian Youth Council.
 The NIYC is the second oldest national Indian organization and was influenced and aligned with the Civil Rights Movement.

 Other members of the NIYC included Robert V. Dumont Jr. and Faith Smith, who were involved in political action and post-secondary education.
 While working at the Chicago American Indian Center (AIC), they helped form the Native American Committee (NAC).
 In the 1970s, the NAC would found the Little Big Horn School in 1971 in cooperation with Chicago Public Schools to address the needs of Native American high school students in the city, and then in 1973 the O-Wai-Ya-Wa program for elementary-level students.
 In 1974, Smith, Dumont, the NAC, and others founded the Native American Educational Services College (NAES College), the first urban institution of higher learning managed by and serving Native Americans.
 Smith served as president of the college until 2004.